isc-projects/kea/doc/guide/ctrl-channel.rst

 parameter or this list is empty, the CA simply processes this message on its own.
 For example, a ``config-get`` command which includes no service parameter returns the Control Agent's own configuration.
-The ``config-get`` with a service value "dhcp4" is forwarded to the DHCPv4 server and returns the DHCPv4 server's configuration.
+The ``config-get`` command with a service value "dhcp4" is forwarded to the DHCPv4 server and returns the DHCPv4 server's configuration.

 The following list shows the mapping of the values carried within the